 It took about four months, but we started to see them cautiously (caution is a Saturn quality) hopping on the grass, inspecting, and then eating the food we left out for them.

 It’s such a simple thing, requiring nothing more from us than putting out food out for them every Friday night after midnight.
-Still, when we saw them once again eating the food, we were as delighted and excited as if we had spotted unicorns.
+Still, when we saw them once again eating the food, we were as delighted as if we had spotted unicorns.

 One day, I was sitting in my home office, and I noticed a crow kept flying close to the window, squawking his head off.
 There was no window sill he could alight on, so he just kept flying by as close as he could.